jzhou07/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is the average daily activity pattern?
+Time series plot of the average number of steps taken (averaged across all days) versus the 5-minute intervals

 ```r
 meanbyinterval <- aggregate(x = withdata$steps, by = list(withdata$interval), FUN = "mean")